 Luxury lodge Deplar Farm is in the mountains of the Troll Peninsula, between the fjords of Skagafjörður and Eyjafjorður in northern Iceland.

-Akureyri Airport is 150 kilometres away, a journey of about three hours by car; hotel transfers are included in your room rate.
+Akureyri Airport is 150 kilometres away, a journey of about ninety minutes by car; hotel transfers are included in your room rate.
 Ring up our Smith24 team and they’ll happily sort out flights for you.
 Rekjavik’s Keflavik International Airport is about 400 kilometres away; a drive of just over five hours up Iceland’s west coast.

 Siglufjörður, the nearest town, is 45 minutes away by car (a four-wheel drive is essential); there’s free valet parking at the hotel.
 From Reykjavik, it’s a little over five hours by car, although snow cover can slow things down in the winter.